Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: DAPMAV Framework

 \subsection{P - Preprocess}

 Preprocessing is a preliminary form of data processing prior to the principal analysis that prepares the data to be in a form that is suitable, effective, and efficient for the required analysis \cite{garcia2015data}.
 Efficiency is primarily centred around finding a representation of the data that reduces the feature space while maintaining as much relevant information as possible.
 In this section, we outline basic procedures typically used for text analysis \cite{silge2017text, gerlach2018network}.
+We make use of the programming language R \cite{ihaka1996r}, as well as several packages from the Tidyverse \cite{wickham2019welcome} and TidyText \cite{silge2016tidytext} libraries.
+Our preprocessing code is available in the GitHub repository \cite{murray2022DAPMAV_github}.